Need help getting started?

-Trends Reports help you understand how metrics that are most relevant to your business change over time and what are the underlying forces behind these changes.
+Trends Reports help you understand how most relevant metrics to your business change over time and the underlying forces behind these changes.
 With Trends, you can easily understand which mobile platform brings in the most revenue to your business or which city or country has the most engaged users.

 Create your first Trends Report to answer questions such as:

 - How are subscriptions trending over time by package or plan type?